grin-compiler/grin-compiler.github.io/index.md

 # Support

-The development is supported by these awesome [backers](https://github.com/grin-compiler/grin/blob/master/BACKERS.md).
+The project is supported by these awesome [backers](https://github.com/grin-compiler/grin/blob/master/BACKERS.md).
 If you'd like to join them, please consider become a backer or sponsor on [Patreon](https://www.patreon.com/csaba_hruska).

 # Ask Us